ftessier/needs-report/needs-report/metrology-needs/medical-applications/A.15.0-standards-small-fields.md

 ## Requirements

-- [ ] Partnerships between NIST, ADCL’s and the medical community are essential in this area.
+- [ ] Partnerships between NIST, ADCLs and the medical community are essential in this area.

 ## Background